CMSgov/bcda-static-site/_pages/support.md

   <div class="tablet:grid-col tablet:order-1 padding-top-2">
     <h2>We're here to help</h2>
     <p>
-        Join the <a href="https://groups.google.com/g/bc-api" target="_blank" rel="noopener noreferrer">Google Group</a> or email <a href="mailto:bcapi@cms.hhs.gov">bcapi@cms.hhs.gov</a> to ask questions and get help.
+        You can contact us by joining the <a href="https://groups.google.com/g/bc-api" target="_blank" rel="noopener noreferrer">Google Group</a> or email <a href="mailto:bcapi@cms.hhs.gov">bcapi@cms.hhs.gov</a> to ask questions and get help.
 When troubleshooting API requests, please include:
     </p>
     <ul>
         <li>whether this is a sandbox or production API request</li>